agalue/k8s-multipass/README.md

 # Kubernetes Cluster with Multipass

-This repository contains a simple script to set up a simple Kubernetes cluster via Kubeadm for learning purposes.
-It deploys the latest version (v1.29) using Cilium as CNI without Kubeproxy.
-It will create Ubuntu 22.04 LTS VMs on your machine using Multipass.
+This repository contains a script to set up a simple Kubernetes cluster via [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) for learning purposes.
+It deploys Kubernetes version 1.29 using [Cilium](https://cilium.io/) as CNI without Kubeproxy.
+It will create Ubuntu 22.04 LTS VMs on your machine using [Multipass](https://multipass.run/).

 This allows you to deploy either a single master or a multi-master deployment.

 ## Requirements

-Make sure you have [Multipass](https://multipass.run/) installed on your machine.
+Make sure you have [multipass](https://multipass.run/) and [kubectl](https://kubectl.docs.kubernetes.io/) installed on your machine.

 ## Start the cluster